Early indications suggest we're in the middle of the biggest gap year ever.

 "They aren't necessarily lessons I wouldn't have learned at some point later on, but learning these things now will make me approach college and entering the workforce more clearly."

 When Molly Cohen chose to take a gap year, it felt more like a leap of faith than a calculated decision.
-Cohen didn't know anyone else who took a gap year, but she was content with waiting for the world to return to normalcy before heading to college.
+No one else she knew had made the same choice, but Cohen was content with waiting for the world to return to normalcy before heading to college.

 Taking a Gap Year